-Mutual funds are often touted as the best investment option.
+Mutual funds are often considered the best investment option.
 Besides high returns and diversification of investment, mutual funds are an attractive and wise investment choice among investors due to the power of compounding.

 What is Compounding in Mutual Funds?

 Mutual Funds provide 2 types of earnings- Dividends and Capital Gains.
 If instead of withdrawing, you keep your earnings invested in a mutual fund scheme, you benefit from compounding.
 Compounding basically means that you earn returns not only on your principal investment but also on the returns generated by that investment.

 While Mr. A keeps his earnings invested in the mutual fund scheme, Mr. B opts to withdraw the earnings annually.
-The ICICI Prudential Bluechip Fund has given an annualised return of 18.16% over the last 5 years period (as on January 29, 2019).
+The ICICI Prudential Bluechip Fund has given an annualized return of 10.24% over the last 5 years period (as on August 14, 2019).
 The below table illustrates the returns earned by both Mr. A and Mr. B on their investment.